SE::YouTube::Video - YouTube Video Data Scraper

 - List of tags

-- List of comments (including replies to comments)
+- List of comments (including comment replies)

-- Comment ID and parent comment ID (for replies)
+- Comment ID and Parent Comment ID (for replies)

-- Author's name, link to their profile, and avatar
+- Author's name, profile link, and avatar

 - Comment text and publication time

-- List of similar videos
+- List of related videos

-- Link
+- Link and video title

-- Video title
+- Video chapter information ($chapters)

 Features